TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-cold-to-the-bones.md

 years, she started putting plans into place.
 Her study also took a darker turn, delving into powers for the control of minds and unsavoury creatures.
-It was then, over 500 years ago, Elydir used these skills to kill Lainot, overthrow government of the Renaura and take control of its people.
+It was then, over 500 years ago, Elydir used these skills to kill Lainot, overthrow government of the Denaura and take control of its people.
 Yet, for Elydir, despite the power she had amassed, her greed was unfulfilled and her desire for power continued to grow.

 It was only by Faurin's wish that Elydir was captured and imprisoned in a powerfully warded tower.
-Elydir's last act, before she was imprisoned, was to curse on those of Renau in revenge.
+Elydir's last act, before she was imprisoned, was to curse on those of Denau in revenge.
 Through a portal to an ice plane, she brought a raw and bitter life to those who fought against her.